VULNICURA by Björk

 When Björk expressed fears through Facebook that her then upcoming 2011 album, Biophilia, might be “too self-indulgent”, fans and critics alike groaned.
 In addition to her notorious avant-garde outfits, the Icelandic singer was to push the boundaries of music itself with her “app-album” concept – a confusing mix of interactive sounds, visuals and game play.

 It’s refreshing then that the “app-album” format has been abandoned for her latest album, Vulnicura, which is more lyrically and musically accessible than Björk has ever been.
-Vulnicura is an outpouring; the album comes in the wake of Björk’s break-up with New York artist Matthew Barney, and her emotions manifest in waves of pain, frustration and teenage angst that seem incredibly poignant coming from a singer known for revelling in ambiguity.
+Lyrically, Vulnicura is an outpouring; the album comes in the wake of Björk’s break-up with New York artist Matthew Barney, and her emotions manifest in waves of pain, frustration and teenage angst that seem incredibly poignant coming from a singer known for revelling in ambiguity.

 Musically, Vulnicura is a slick feast of ambience as Björk teams up with British producer the Haxan Cloak, a multiskilled musician best known for “cloaking”, to use a fitting verb, everything he touches in a weirdly ominous black fog.